bcourter/bcourter.github.io/_posts/UGFs/2023-05-05-what-is-offset.md

 ---
 {% include math.html %}

 For those of us who work in engineering and geometric modeling, "offset" is an everyday operation.
 We use it in 2D and 3D to produce curves and surfaces at constant distance from other curves and surfaces.
-With experience, we learn that offset can be a flimsy operation, especially with precise B-rep solids and meshes.
+With experience, we learn that offset can be failure-prone, especially with precise B-rep solids and meshes.
 [Implicit modeling](https://www.blakecourter.com/2019/03/12/ntopology-implicits-basics.html), in particular, the signed distance field (SDF) representation of shapes, offers robust offsetting, but again, with experience, we learn that the results aren't always what we expect.

 Take these three examples of an offset rectangle, created using three different "line joining" approaches that date back to the early days of 2D graphics and are built into your browser: